k-omura/truetype_Arduino/README.md

   - uint16_t _x : String start point x.
   - uint16_t _y : String start point y.
   - const String _string : String pointer (String type).

+- uint16_t getStringWidth(const wchar_t _character[]);
+  - const wchar_t _character[] : String pointer (double-byte character).
+  - Return : The length of the string.
+Automatic line breaks are not considered.
+    - Can be used for text align center/right.

+- uint16_t getStringWidth(const char _character[]);
+  - const char _character[] : String pointer (single-byte character).
+  - Return : The length of the string.
+Automatic line breaks are not considered.
+    - Can be used for text align center/right.
+  - Under construction

+- uint16_t getStringWidth(const String _string);
+  - const String _string : String pointer (String type).
+  - Return : The length of the string.
+Automatic line breaks are not considered.
+    - Can be used for text align center/right.

 - void end();
   - Close font file.